-Meanwhile, the Aguinaldo Theater Enterprises, Inc. (ATEI) is subject for shortening of its Corporate Life due to termination of the lease contract with the lessee, the AFP, last May 25, 2020.
-The implementation to take-over the premises and facilities of ATEI by the

-AFP is pursuant to Section 38 of Act No. 141, as amended, otherwise known as the Public Land Act which mandates that upon expiration of any lease agreement on any public land, all buildings and other permanent Improvements made by the lessee, and their administrators, successors, or assigns shall become the property of the Government.
+Meanwhile, the shortening of the Corporate Life of the Aguinaldo Theater Enterprises, Inc. (ATEI) effective December 31, 2022 was approved by ATEI's Board on June 24, 2021 due to termination of the lease contract with the AFP effective May 25, 2020.
+The implementation to take-over the premises and facilities of ATEI by the AFP is pursuant to Section 38 of Commonwealth Act No. 141, as amended, otherwise known as the Public Land Act which mandates that upon expiration of any lease agreement on any public land, all buildings and other permanent Improvements made by the lessee, and their administrators, successors, or assigns shall become the property of the Government.
+As at December 31, 2021, ATEI has already ceased business operations.